Simple Swiss Chard and White Bean Sauté

 Ingredients

-- 1 bunch chard, greens sliced, stems reserved and chopped, (or your favourite cooking green)
+- 1 medium bunch Swiss chard, greens sliced, stems reserved and chopped (or your favourite cooking green)

-- 1 can navy beans, (or other soft white bean)
+- 14 ounce can navy beans, or other soft white bean, rinsed and drained

 - 2 cloves garlic, crushed or finely grated

-- 2 tablespoon extra virgin olive oil, (or more…I like more)
+- 2 tablespoons extra virgin olive oil, or more…I like more!

 Instructions